Krayorn/blog/src/pages/posts/2-writing-in-a-world-of-llm.md

 (**Mini Prediction #3**: There'll be some platform that accepts and even encourage the use of LLM trained on your data to generate content, they will then let the LLMs produce content and interact, find the individuals or communities with the most chances of matching what you research and then introduce your real self to that.
 Matchmaking 2.0).

 I don't know how they can stop/limit this, though.
 On Twitter, someone is selling a tool to [automatically generate answers](https://twitter.com/nilansaha/status/1730133017010794621) to other people.
 Someone else is using AI to post [automatically 10 tweets a day](https://twitter.com/codyschneiderxx/status/1720875445099413737).
-How long before half the interactions of the platforms are AIs talking to each other while some real users get lost trying to make meaningful connections ?
+How long before half the interactions of the platforms are AIs talking to each other while some real users get lost trying to make meaningful connections?
 The perception, impact of theses changes may vary greatly for people.
 The ones consuming more, without really interacting with others may not dislike/realize the rise of automated content.
-And after all, if it fills their needs, why bother ?
+And after all, if it fills their needs, why bother?
 But the others may desert the unregulated Social Medias in search of a place where they can exchange with other humans.

 AI Companions(romantic/friendship) are also becoming more popular, with [AI Girlfriend](https://twitter.com/enias/status/1729458928897912853) or [Meta characters](https://ai.meta.com/genai/).
 Theses are human-like connections that are always available and behave in a pre-determined way.
 This gave them an edge over your real friends or partners.